mackaytc/covid-resources/docs/README.md

 If you want a detailed discussion of the many challenges involved in forecasting this pandemic, [538 has a detailed discussion (with lots of cool visuals)](https://fivethirtyeight.com/features/why-its-so-freaking-hard-to-make-a-good-covid-19-model/).

-## What Else is Here?
+## What Else on Here?

-Folders included in this repo:
+Folders included in this repo (click for links):
  * [`code`](https://github.com/mackaytc/covid-resources/tree/master/code) has a miscellaneous ``R`` scripts the most useful of which pulls Covid Tracking test data and calculates positive test percentages by state
  * [`data`](https://github.com/mackaytc/covid-resources/tree/master/data) has a range of covid-related data sets, including social distancing policies, ...
  * [`econ-papers`](https://github.com/mackaytc/covid-resources/tree/master/econ-papers) keeps track of [NBER WP series publications](https://nber.org/wp_covid19.html) related to covid from with a list of relevent abstracts